Last Updated: February 3, 2021

 Hwa Kee barbecues their char siew on-site, which is of the sweeter variety.
-Hwa Kee even has a special machine to ensure each char siew gets those ragged edges each and every time.
+Hwa Kee even has a special machine to ensure each char siew gets those ragged edges each time.

 Any mention Lagoon Chicken Curry Puff and you’ll get nostalgic sighs from those familiar these golden ingots.

 These Chicken Curry Puffs (S$1.50 each) were crispy, flaky and stuffed to the point of bursting.
 Not to mention, the curry in these puff packed a punch, and the generous amount of potatoes is just the icing on the cake.

 The perfect snack on the go, you’ll be gravitating to these every time you head to East Coast Lagoon Food Village.